The Problem With API Governance Today

 But what about API spec first?

-alternative.
 But API spec first still takes the OpenAPI specification as its

 atom, which means the schemas inside it remain ungoverned, uninventoried, and